MelisAnaturk/CMIC_deep_learning_projects/README.md

 OASIS-1: T1-weighted images from 416 participants (ages: 18-96, healthy and clinically diagnosed with mild-to-moderate AD) Loading and preprocessing your images

-MONAI: a PyTorch-based, open-source framework for deep learning in healthcare imaging:
-Series of videos from a 2-day bootcamp introduction to MONAI (2020) Various tutorials on 2D and 3D classification and segmentation examples Deep Learning Tool Kit (DLTK): an open-source deep learning library for medical imaging:
-Introduction to Tensorflow and biomedical imaging analysis Several tutorials covering the basics of reading in images, data augmentation and building a model